Logiqx/gps-guides/devices/locosys/gw-52/first-impressions.md

 Whilst sailing the GW-52 behaves in much the same way as the GT-31.
 Whilst travelling at speed the GW-52 will display current speed or N second average, according to the ACTION SPD.
 After each run the GW-52 will show the peak speed / N second average and firmware V1.1 / V1.2 will also show the best speed(s) of the session.

 It is worth noting that the Speed Genie of the GW-52 will often show higher speeds than a computer once the track has been downloaded.
-This is because the Speed Genie is updating at 5Hz even if the data is being logged at 1Hz.
+This is because the Speed Genie is updating at 5 Hz even if the data is being logged at 1 Hz.

 Reviewing the best runs of the session is slightly better on the GW-52.
 The picture above shows how five results are displayed at a time on the GW-52 in comparison with three results on the GT-31.
 Five results is ideal for reviewing the session average (5x10s) and the GW-52 is also easier to operate than the GT-31 when inside an Aqua Pac.